autocrossblog/autocrossblog_astro/src/content/post/2011/2011-03-05-excellent-customer-service-from-gopro.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
-author: chris
+author: "chris"
 publishDate: 2011-03-05T23:02:50+00:00
-title: "Excellent customer service from GoPro"
+updateDate: 2024-11-18T10:51:34-06:00
+url: "2011/excellent-customer-service-from-gopro"
 excerpt: "Engage in the debate about the proposed move of the 350z from BSP to ESP in SCCA Autocross classing.
 Discover the pros and cons discussed on the SCCAF..."
-url: 'excellent-customer-service-from-gopro'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-11-18T10:51:34-06:00
+title: "Excellent customer service from GoPro"
 ---

 The night before an autocross, and I'm stoked for tomorrow, even if it rains (as forecasted).
 I got a replacement GoPro HD camera today in the mail.